How Gas Fireplace Works

 Proper venting is essential for the safe operation of fireplaces.
 Venting expels combustion gases and moisture outside the home.

-Vented fireplaces are connected to a venting system that takes combustion air and directs the gases outside through a chimney or vent.
-Vent-free fireplaces do not require venting but can affect indoor air quality.
+Vented fireplaces have a venting system that connects them to the outside, directing combustion air and gases outside through a chimney or vent.
+On the other hand, vent-free fireplaces do not require venting, but they can impact indoor air quality.

 Enhancing the Fireplace Experience